 We once photographed a wedding where the bride and groom walked back down the aisle as newlyweds to the Match Of The Day theme tune!

 I know what your thinking, “now this is a ceremony we can get on board with!”
 Sorry, but it doesn’t mean getting sloshed.
 The couple pours their cup of wine into one and then you each take a sip.
 Emphasis on the word sip!
 Any drink can be used if wine isn’t something you enjoy.
+Why not try these beautiful gold wine glasses to add a touch of glamour to your unique ceremony.

 Take a look at Leah & Sam’s Ses Savines wedding photography